jimmyangel/rikitrakiws/README.md

 * Create a new user using the rikitraki application and start adding tracks

+Note: the above has been tested with MongoDB v3.6.3 and node v12.10.0

 ## API:

 URL Format: `{service-url}/api/{version}/{resource}`, e.g., : `https://www.rikitraki.com/api/v1/tracks/'`